-The financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
-The financial statements have been authorised for issue by the Bank's Board of Directors on 4 April 2023.
+The financial statements have been prepared in accordance with UK-adopted International Accounting Standards ("IFRS") and in conformity with the requirements of the Companies Act 2006.
+The financial statements have been authorised for issue by the Bank's Board of Directors on 15 April 2024.